 COVID-19 Travel Health & Safety

-UofL plans to begin supporting travel again on June 1, 2021.
-However, your destination will still have to meet minimum requirements before UofL can support travel.
+UofL plans to supporting travel again for the Fall 2021 semester.
+However, your destination must meet minimum requirements before UofL can support travel.
 See our COVID-19 FAQs for more information.

 See Recommendations for: